YurisCodingClub/.github/profile/README.md

 <h2>Everyone is welcome 🤝</h2>

 <p>I switched careers to tech in my early thirties despite a completely different background.  <br />

-    I especially want to <b>encourage women and people with disabilities</b> to become part of a community that supports each other in fulfilling our dream.
+    I especially want to encourage women and people with disabilities to become part of a community that supports each other in fulfilling our dream.

 So no matter where you are right now, just do it.
 </p>